CSCI 237

 Program 1: Iteratively sum linked list elements (sum.ys)

 Write a Y86-64 program sum.ys that iteratively sums the elements of a linked list.
 Your program should consist of some code that sets up the stack structure, invokes a function, and then halts.
 In this case, the function should be Y86-64 code for a function (sum_list) that is functionally equivalent to the C sum_list function shown in examples.c.
 Note that you do not need to worry about a Main function as we did in our example in class, but you do need to make sure the address of your array is being passed to your function.
-Test your program using the following three-element list:
+Test your program using the following three-element list.
+The sum returned should be 0xcba.

 # Sample linked list